Samuel Edward Konkin III

 Samuel Edward Konkin III (July 8, 1947 – February 23, 2004), also known as SEK3, was a Canadian-American libertarian writer.
 As the author of the publication New Libertarian Manifesto, he was a proponent of a political philosophy he named agorism.

 Personal life

 Konkin was born on July 8, 1947, in Edmonton, Alberta, to Samuel Edward Konkin II and Helen Konkin.
 He had one brother named Alan.
-He married Sheila Wymer in 1990 and had one son named Samuel Evans-Konkin.
+He married Sheila Wymer in 1990 and had one son named James Eaton-Konkin.
 The marriage ended soon afterward.
 Konkin was an atheist.
 Konkin was also noted for his style of dress: "To show his anarchist beliefs, he dressed completely in black, a color associated with that movement since the late nineteenth century".

 On February 23, 2004, Konkin died of natural causes in his apartment in West Los Angeles, California.
 He was buried alongside his father in Edmonton, Alberta.

 Fanzine contributions

 Konkin was a lifelong fan of C. S. Lewis and J. R. R. Tolkien and an avid fanzine contributor.
 He was a known figure among science fiction/fantasy fans for his writing on Alarums and Excursions and the like.
 In a 1976 issue of Alarums and Excursions, Konkin published a drawing depicting Dungeons & Dragons writers Gary Gygax, Len Lakofka and Tim Kask being hanged by a group of women.
 This came in the wake of community backlash after Lakofka had suggested new rules for women that would have rated their "beauty" and made them weaker in combat against male characters.

 Konkin himself attempted to propose a new character archetype, the damsel, which he depicted as a chaste character in search of love, in the vein of a Disney Princess.
 Konkin's proposal was criticized for upholding gender stereotypes, in which chastity promoted the character to a "consort" while promiscuity demoted them to the role of "courtesan".
 He was also criticized for victim blaming in scenarios where the damsel is sexually assaulted, as he implied that suicide was a woman's only moral response.
 Writer Aaron Trammell described Konkin's proposal as an objectification of women because it defined them by their sexuality.
 Other D&D fans wrote to Konkin in objection to his character proposal, with many describing it as the work of a "male chauvinist pig" while one re-characterized it as satire.
 Trammell characterized the letters as an act of restorative justice, where the writers attempted to privately explain to Konkin the problems they had with the character, rather than publicly denouncing him.